nikhilcusc/HRP-1/SQL/README.md

     1. FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table.

      > SELECT * FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;

+1. If you need to create non-equijoins, just stick to using the WHERE clause to define them.